-All key management personnel (including Directors) ("KMP") of Aeeris Ltd were engaged on fixed remuneration consultancy agreements for the provision of services.
-No performance incentives were issued during the period.
+All key management personnel (KMP) and Directors of Aeeris Ltd were engaged on fixed remuneration consultancy agreements for the provision of services.
+2,250,000 performance rights were issued during the period.
 The Board of Aeeris Ltd believes, given the size and operations of the Company during the period, that the remuneration policy to be appropriate.
 All KMP, including Executive Directors, are large shareholders in the Company in their own right, providing them with appropriate incentives for outstanding performance.